jeremylloyd/data-storage-component/README.md

 ### What I learned

 - CSS Container queries
+  - Don't yet work in Svelte.
+It's waiting on some open-source maintainers to finish their work updating
 - Svelte Components
   - It's hard to reuse Components if you need to apply a lot of different styles to each instance.
 If it gets too hard and you find yourself passing too many styling arguments to each component, just make a new component for your use case
+  - Reference static files with `/[path]`
 - Svelte Stores